HMS Penshurst: Service history

 When the pilot became aware of who Penshurst was he landed, and agreed to spot for her while she dropped depth charges.
 However, on take-off the seaplane went out of control and crashed into the sea.
 As Penshurst stopped to pick up the crew, the U-boat, thinking it was safe, came to the surface again to attack.
 Taking the opportunity, Grenfell waited until the U-boat drew nearer, then opened fire.
 UB-19 was fatally damaged and sank.
-Grenfell was awarded the Distinguised Service Order (DSO) for this achievement.
+Grenfell was awarded the Distinguished Service Order (DSO) for this achievement.